 Every day and every turn revealed an amazing view with some truly spectacular scenery.
 Its hard to explain as you can never really feel the wind on your face, the smell of fresh mountain air and truly, how small and insignificant you are compared to the mountains.

-of a monastery or temple or just a simple hike up a river bed to take in the local people and their lives.
+Every day would start with an early morning walk, whether it be a tour of a monastery or temple or just a simple hike up a river bed to take in the local people and their lives.
 Our guide was exceptional when describing local conditions and truly knew his way round these rather varied landscapes.

 Days 2 and 3 were much of the same scenery but different villages.
 Each village was somehow completely different from each other but at no time did the populations for each area reach over 500.